-Role of inspections

-- O To take rigorous actions against illegal activities and play a role in sending alerts to the markets - OTo ensure investor confidence in the markets by enhancing self-discipline of BOs

-Change in Circumstances

-- ODiversification and increase in the number of BOs (Around 8.000 operators engage in business) - OFinancial instruments and transactions have become more diverse and complex
+O To take rigorous actions against illegal activities and play a role in sending alerts to the markets OTo ensure investor confidence in the markets by enhancing self-discipline of BOs Role of inspections Change in Circumstances Current Challengesestors, with investors' illegal activities and play a role in number of BOs (Around 8,000 OTo restore investors' confidence by sending alerts to the markets operators engage in business) not only verifying the compliance OTo ensure investor confidence in the OFinancial instruments and but also urging BOs to improve markets by enhancing self-discipline transactions have become more compliance posture and

-Current Challengesestors. with investors

-- ORevelation of serious cases - OTo restore investors' confidence by not only verifying the compliance but also urging BOs to improve compliance posture and professional ethics

-< Efforts toward efficient, effective and viable securities inspection corresponding to the diverse characteristics of the BOs>

-- Strengthening the capabilities to collect and analyze information by enhancing the capacity of the SESC to identify potential problems with consideration given to the characteristics of business types, customers types, and types of financial instruments and transactions. - Utilizing a risk-based approach to decide which BOs to inspect by considering their business types, sizes, other characteristics and other information in a comprehensive manner.
+- < Efforts toward efficient, effective and viable securities inspection corresponding to the diverse characteristics of the BOs> - Strengthening the capabilities to collect and analyze information by enhancing the capacity of the SESC to identify potential problems with consideration given to the characteristics of business types, customers types, and types of financial instruments and transactions. - Utilizing a risk-based approach to decide which BOs to inspect by considering their business types, sizes, other characteristics and other information in a comprehensive manner.

-《Inspection Implementation Policy》
+"Inspection Implementation Policy"

-- ◆ Conducting on-site inspections and off-site monitoring on large-scale securities groups - ◆ Enhancement of cooperation with FSA for inspections of Type I FIBOs - Conducting regular inspections on Type II FIBOs, particularly on those which sell funds to a large number of individual investors - ◆ Conducting regular inspections on investment management business operators - ◆ Conducting concise inspection of registered information on Type II FIBOs and investment advisors/agencies - Rigorous actions against fund related business operators engaging in illegal activities and unregistered business operators
+- Conducting on-site inspections and off-site monitoring on large-scale securities groups - Enhancement of cooperation with FSA for inspections of Type I FIBOs - Conducting regular inspections on Type II FIBOs, particularly on those which sell funds to a large number of individual investors - Conducting regular inspections on investment management business operators - Conducting concise inspection of registered information on Type II FIBOs and investment advisors/agencies - Rigorous actions against fund related business operators engaging in illegal activities and unregistered business operators